 Evidence of your employment and/or your family ties may be sufficient to show the purpose of your travel and your intent to return to your home country.
 If you cannot cover all the costs for your travel, you may show evidence that another person will cover some or all costs for your travel.

 A consular officer will interview you to determine whether you are qualified to receive an exchange visitor visa, or if another category is more appropriate for your purpose of travel.
 You must establish that you meet the requirements under U.S. law to receive a visa.

 Ink-free, digital fingerprint scans are taken as part of the application process.
 They are usually taken during your interview, but this varies based on location.

-When you agree to participate in an Exchange Visitor Program and your program falls under the conditions explained below, you will be subject to the two-year home-country physical presence (foreign residence) requirement.
+When you agree to participate in an Exchange Visitor Program and your program falls under the conditions below, you will be subject to the two-year home-country physical presence (foreign residence) requirement.
 This means you will be required to return to your home country for two years at the end of your exchange visitor program.
 This requirement under immigration law is based on Section 212(e) of the Immigration and Nationality Act.

 Two-year Home-country Physical Presence Requirement Conditions - An exchange visitor is subject to the two-year home-country physical presence requirement if the following conditions exist:

-Restrictions - When you, as an exchange visitor are subject to the two-year home-country physical presence requirement, you must return to your home country for a cumulative total period of at least two years before you can do any of the following:
+Restrictions - If you are subject to the two-year home-country physical presence requirement, you must return to your home country for a cumulative total period of at least two years before you can do any of the following: